Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   kick [towns...] - Admin command to remove towns from a nation.
     -   deposit [amount] - Deposit money into a nation's bank.
     -   withdraw [amount] - Withdraw money from a nation's bank.
+    -   bankhistory {#} - Opens a book GUI with # number of transactions listed, showing the nation bank history.

   - reset - resets the towny config.yml to its current default.

   - toggle